Sebastian-ehrig/Confined_active_particles/README.md

-# Polar active particle on arbitrary curved surfaces.
+# Polar active particle on arbitrary curved surfaces

 The aim of the model is to explores the effect of surface curvature on the collective behaviour and pattern formation of active particles.